You've likely seen them as you walk around downtown or in various other locations in Springfield, the colorful painted storm drains with a message.

-The James River Basin Partnership (JRBP) is a grassroots, not-for-profit, 501(c)3 organization working to improve and protect the water quality of the springs, streams, rivers, and lakes in the James River Watershed which consists of almost a million acres of land in portions of 7 counties.
+The James River Basin Partnership (JRBP) is a grassroots, not-for-profit, 501(c)3 organization working to improve and protect the water quality of the springs, streams, rivers, and lakes in the James River watershed which consists of almost a million acres of land in portions of 8 counties.

 JRBP was formed in 1997 as a project of the Southwest Missouri Resource Conservation and Development.
 In August of 1999, James River Basin Partnership became an autonomous organization, relying on grant funding and membership donations from individuals, businesses and governments across the watershed.

-Leading the organization is a core group comprised of the Board of Directors, Advisory Council, Executive Director, Project Managers, and support staff.
-The JRBP Board is comprised of dedicated volunteer members from across the region that represent the diversity of the James River Watershed—county and city governments, educators, citizens, businesses, agriculture, and members-at-large.
-The JRBP Board is a working board and each member serves on one of our action committees.
+Leading the organization is a core group comprised of the Board of Directors, Advisory Council, Executive Director, and support staff.
+The JRBP Board is comprised of dedicated volunteer members from across the region that represent the diversity of the James River watershed — county and city governments, educators, citizens, businesses, agriculture, and members-at-large.
+The JRBP Board is a working board and each Board member serves on one of our action committees.

 Storm Drain Reveal Cause Mo

 <p>Hello Everyone! <br />

 Thank you for helping us bring this unique event to Springfield once again.
 Although we did not reach our goal we are excited to say we have put the official Call for Artists out to the public and are still seeking other donors.
 The show will go on!
 We deeply appreciate your participation and support in funding this event through the Cause Momentum Campaign.
 If you have any questions please let me know and in the meantime stay tuned to our website for the event details and send all your artist friends our way! <br />